 Finally, some practical and really beneficial points for including botanical influences in your decorating schemes:

-4) Our eye doesn’t need to adjust to see the colour green and therefore introducing greenery into a space adds a calming element to the room.
+- Our eye doesn’t need to adjust to see the colour green and therefore introducing greenery into a space adds a calming element to the room

 I would love to hear how you incorporate this trend into your interior styling.
 Do you love botanical artworks and wallpaper or do you prefer the real thing?
+Are you a fan of faux plants or do you have green thumbs?
 Follow me on Pinterest for lots of inspiration on Finishing Touches with Greenery and the British Colonial trend.